 Henrietta Lacks found a way to live forever — as a spreading strain of immortal human cells!
 Now the HeLa cells are seen as more of a nuisance since they're apparently all over the place — and they like to corrupt other samples of other cells.

 And note that even the 'found' part was much less cheerful then it sounds.
 Namely, Lacks got cancer, doctors took her cells for diagnosis, but ended up using them for extensive biological testing- without her permission.
-She died in poverty, without ever knowing that her cell line was being used all around the world, often used to help develop very profitable drug.
+She died in poverty (of cancer), without ever knowing that her cell line was being used all around the world, often used to help develop very profitable drugs.
+To this day, her family is fighting for a share of the profit.

 There's an article on the NYT about a girl with CIPA.
 Imagine having a child who's chewed off part of her own tongue, or runs on broken ankles, or sits covered in biting ants.
 There's then an anecdote from an adult woman with CIPA whose pelvis shattered during childbirth and was bleeding internally, and only felt a kind of stiffness.

 On the other hand, blood plasma inverts the recipient/donor relationship.
-Oľ blood plasma can only be donated to other Oľ people and Oľ people can take blood plasma of any type.
+O– blood plasma can only be donated to other O– people and O– people can take blood plasma of any type.
 AB+ blood plasma becomes the universal donor and also can only take blood plasma from other AB+ donors.
 It's good to donate blood whatever your blood type is!

-Savant syndrome, in come cases.
-The notable being Kim Peek (the "real-life" basis for the Rain Man).
+Savant syndrome, in some cases.
+The most notable case being Kim Peek (the "real-life" basis for the Rain Man).

 Having absolute pitch has a few downsides, leading some people to regard it as this.
 One twentieth-century musicologist actually tried to get rid of it, by playing the developments of Beethoven piano sonatas over and over in all possible keys.